lupyuen/lupyuen.github.io/src/tsen.md

 # What's Next

+Today we have turned BL602 and BL604 into a basic __IoT Sensor Device__ that transmits its Internal Temperature to __LoRaWAN and The Things Network__.

 TODO

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.